RoxieAtRubrik/intro-to-rubrik-apis/Lesson-2.md

 ## Lesson 1-1: Generate an API Token

 In Google Chrome, open a new tab and type `https://$cluster_address/`.
-The node IP information can be found in [Lab Topology](/lab-topology.md).

 The Rubrik UI appears with a login prompt.

-Log into the UI by entering the username and password provided in the [Lab Topology](/lab-topology.md) and clicking **Sign In**.
+Log into the UI by entering the username and password and clicking **Sign In**.

 Once in the UI, click on the **Admin User** link in the upper right corner.
 Next, choose **API Token Manager**.